CAAPIM/Microgateway/README.md

   By passing the value "true" to the environment variable "ACCEPT_LICENSE", you are expressing your acceptance of the [Microservices Gateway Pre-Release Agreement](LICENSE.md) inside the LICENSE.md file within this repository.

-  E.g. docker run -e "ACCEPT_LICENSE=true" caapimcollab/microgateway:beta2.
-The environment variable is also available in the docker-compose files.
+  E.g. `docker run -e "ACCEPT_LICENSE=true" ...` The environment variable is also available in the docker-compose files.

 - Start the Gateway: